-- 2.11.1 Following a successful outcome to the examination the SNP will proceed to a local referendum, likely to be in the summer of 2019, where the residents of Spixworth, who are registered voters, will be asked whether they want Broadland District Council to use the SNP in deciding planning applications in the parish of Spixworth (the Neighbourhood Plan Area). - 2.11.2 If a favourable response is received at the referendum the SNP will become part of the statutory 'Local Development Framework or Local Plan' for the area and, together with the Local Plan documents, become the starting point for determining planning applications in Spixworth.
+- 2.11.1 Following the successful outcome of the examination of the SNP will now proceed to a local referendum, likely to be delayed due to the COVID-19 virus until after May 2021, where the residents of Spixworth, who are registered voters, will be asked whether they want Broadland District Council to use the SNP in deciding planning applications in the parish of Spixworth (the Neighbourhood Plan Area). - 2.11.2 If a favourable response is received at the referendum the SNP will become part of the statutory 'Local Development Framework or Local Plan' for the area and, together with the Local Plan documents, become the starting point for determining planning applications in Spixworth.